 Are you about to build a website for your church and looking for some guidance?

-Or have you already built your church website, things didn’t go well as you had hoped, and you’d like to learn how to improve your website?
+Or have you already built your church website, things didn’t go as well as you had hoped, and you’d like to learn how to improve your website?

 You’ve probably seen TV commercials promoting website builders that make it seem like anybody can easily build a great website in an hour or two.
 While some tools can make building a website faster and easier, there are a lot of important steps before and after the actual building of the website that will make or break your website.